playfultechnology/audio-guestbook/README.md

-# Do not use this code or this description
+# Do not use this code or this build description
 # According to descriptions on the Teensy forum, it does not work
 # Use the original code instead: https://github.com/playfultechnology/audio-guestbook